It’s not always easy to take a step back and evaluate the processes in your practice, to make sure they’re working for you and your customers.

 Quantify & prioritise the improvements

-Having answered the tough questions you should have a pretty clear list of the tasks/processes that could be improved, automated or (if you’re really lucky) stopped.
+Having answered the tough questions you should have a pretty clear list of the tasks/processes that could be improved, automated or (if you’re really lucky) stopped with the help of medical practice management software.
 Now you just need to attribute a time cost to them using either of the formula below:

 Weekly Duration of Task x Your Hourly Rate x 52 = Annual Cost

 Example: Say a big task takes you 2 hours per week to complete and your hourly rate is £40.
 The annual cost of that task or process = 2 x 40 x 52 = £4,160